Thermopower probing emergent local moments in magic-angle twisted bilayer graphene: Introduction:

-To elucidate these experimental observations characterized by conflicting properties, a comprehensive framework of heavy fermion physics has been invoked~\cite{song2022magic,rai2023dynamical,wang2024molecular,hu2023symmetric,zhou2024kondo,lau2023topological,cualuguaru2023twisted,PhysRevLett.131.026501,PhysRevLett.131.026502,li2023topological,cualuguaru2024thermoelectric}.
-In this framework, the more dispersive c-bands and the flat f-bands hybridize to form light and heavy fermion bands.
-In addition to the bands, we expect that the flat renormalized bands would lead to the formation of local moments due to strong correlations, with orbital, valley, and spin characteristics.
-Recent experiments on twisted bilayer~\cite{merino2024evidence} and twisted trilayer graphene~\cite{batlle2024cryo} have turned to heavy fermion theory~\cite{cualuguaru2024thermoelectric} to interpret the observed photo-thermoelectric results, primarily originating from the lighter c-electrons, as opposed to f-electrons with a much shorter lifetime.
-However, both the experiments and the theoretical framework have not addressed the presence of local moments emerging from the f-electrons and their entropic contribution to the thermopower, which we believe, is a crucial ingredient to understand the thermopower and its dichotomy with electrical transport.
-In this work, we show that in MATBLG, transport, specifically electrical conductance, occurs through the lighter band electrons.
-On the other hand, thermopower, which is a sensitive measure of a system's entropy, is largely determined by the configurational entropy of the local moments of the heavy band, at least at low temperatures.
-At higher temperatures, the diffusive contribution of the light fermions also contributes to the thermopower.
+To elucidate these experimental observations, a comprehensive framework of heavy fermion physics has been invoked~\cite{PhysRevLett.127.026401,PhysRevLett.131.026502,song2022magic,PhysRevB.106.245129,PhysRevLett.127.266601}.
+In this framework, the more dispersive c-band and the flat f-band hybridize to form the emergent band of MATBLG with narrow bandwidth.
+In addition to the normalized bands, we expect that the flat-band of MATBLG would lead to the formation of emergent local moments due to strong correlations, with orbital, valley, and spin characteristics.
+Although thermodynamic probes such as compressibility measurements\cite{rozen2021entropic,saito2021isospin} have indicated the presence of local moment fluctuations in MATBLG, and scanning tunneling microscope (STM) studies\cite{xie2019spectroscopic,kerelsky2019maximized,choi2019electronic,choi2021correlation,wong2020cascade} suggest that strong correlations dominate in MATBLG $-$ one of the key ingredients for exhibiting local moments, \textcolor{black}{a global transport measurement is still lacking to conclusively establish the presence of emergent local moments in MATBLG}.
+Recent experiments on twisted bilayer~\cite{merino2024evidence} and twisted trilayer graphene~\cite{batlle2024cryo} using photo-thermoelectric effect have turned to heavy fermion theory~\cite{cualuguaru2024thermoelectric} to interpret the observed results, primarily originating from the lighter c-electrons, as opposed to f-electrons with a much shorter lifetime.
+In this work, we use thermopower $-$ a global transport probe to measure a system's entropy, to study the presence of emergent local moments due to strong correlations in the flat-band of MATBLG.
+We believe this is a crucial step in understanding thermopower and its dichotomy with electrical transport.